Observation of a threshold enhancement in the $\pi^+\pi^-$ spectrum in $\psi(3686) \rightarrow \pi^{+}\pi^{-}J/\psi$ decays

 The charmonium states $\psi(3686)$ and $\psi(3770)$ are well established and are conventionally assigned as the $2^3 S_1$ and $1^3D_1$ states, respectively.
 However, the predicted leptonic width of $\psi(3770)$ is smaller than the experimental measurement by an order of magnitude~\cite{Kuang:2006me}, which inspires the hypothesis that both states are mixtures of $2^3 S_1$ and $1^3D_1$ components.
 Transitions between charmonium states thus probe heavy-quark dynamics at short distances and simultaneously test the nature of these states.
 In particular, the most dominant decay of $\psi(3686)$, $\psi(3686)\rightarrow\pi\pi J/\psi$, is assumed to proceed via a two-step process: the emission of two gluons followed by their hadronization into a pair of pions.
 Owing to the small mass difference between the initial and final charmonia, the emitted gluons are soft and lie outside the perturbative regime, prompting intense theoretical interest in modeling the $\pi\pi$ mass spectrum~\cite{Kuang:2006me}.

-Experimentally, $\psi(3686)\rightarrow\pi\pi J/\psi$ as been studied extensively in $e^+e^-$ annihilation using a variety of theoretical models~\cite{Abrams:1975zp,BES:1999guu,CLEO:2008kwj,e760,besiii}.
+Experimentally, $\psi(3686)\rightarrow\pi\pi J/\psi$ has been studied extensively in $e^+e^-$ annihilation using a variety of theoretical models~\cite{Abrams:1975zp,BES:1999guu,CLEO:2008kwj,e760,besiii}.
 High-precision measurements of the di-pion system, however, remain scarce despite their importance for understanding $\psi(3686)-\psi(3770)$ mixing and the underlying decay dynamics.

 Moreover, in the soft-pion limit, where the momentum of one pion approaches zero, the amplitude of $\psi(3686)\to\pi\pi J/\psi$~\cite{Pham:1975zq} is expected to vanish, as required by the Adler zero condition~\cite{Adler:1964um}.
 This fundamental prediction, which has yet to be verified experimentally~\cite{Abrams:1975zp,BES:1999guu,CLEO:2008kwj,e760,besiii}, would provide direct evidence for the Nambu–Goldstone nature of the pion and offer crucial insight into chiral symmetry breaking.
 Decays into two pions are also the leading channels for a Higgs-mixed scalar and hadrophilic scalar~\cite{Bezrukov:2009yw, Batell:2018fqo, Gan:2020aco}.